CAL Join Us

 Why do a PhD with us?

-- Research Competitiveness: We are ranked 6th in computer architecture research in Europe based on publications in top tier conferences (ASPLOS, ISCA, MICRO, HPCA) in the last five years.
+- Research Competitiveness: We are ranked among the best computer architecture research groups in Europe based on publications in top tier conferences (ASPLOS, ISCA, MICRO, HPCA) in the last five years.
 (Source: http://csrankings.org/)

 - Research Supervision: You get supervision from three professors (one main supervisor and two co-supervisors) to carry out your research.
 All three publish regularly in top tier computer architecture conferences (ASPLOS, ISCA, MICRO, HPCA).